MV Artania: Royal Princess

-Royal Princess was named by Diana, Princess of Wales at a ceremony in Southampton, Hampshire on 15 November 1984.
+Royal Princess was named by Diana, Princess of Wales at a ceremony in Southampton on 15 November 1984.
 The ceremony was attended by members of the public, employees of the P&O Princess Group and local and international dignitaries including Mauno Koivisto, President of Finland.
 The Bishop of Southampton performed a blessing prior to the naming.

 The ship was the most expensive passenger ship when built.
 She does not have any inside cabins, which makes her the first cruise ship to have all outside cabins.